 This Compensation Report provides the information required by the federal Ordinance against excessive compensation in listed companies ("Compensation Ordinance") (effective as of January 1, 2014).
-It also includes information required by section 5 of the Annex to the Directive on Information relating to Corporate Governance of the SIX Swiss Exchange (effective date January 2, 2020) and the Swiss Code of Best Practice for Corporate Governance (status August 28, 2014).
+It also includes information required by section 5 of the Annex to the Directive on Information relating to Corporate Governance of the SIX Swiss Exchange (effective date January 2, 2020, amended on October 1, 2021) and the Swiss Code of Best Practice for Corporate Governance (status August 28, 2014).